 Readings: Each week you will have assigned readings from your textbook.
-From time to time, I will also include featured articles for the week.
+In addition, featured articles that enhance the textbook will be included where appropriate.

-Presentations: PowerPoint/Audio or video-enhanced presentation will be used to enhance the readings and clarify key points.
+Video Presentations: PowerPoint/Audio or video-enhanced presentation will be used to enhance the readings and clarify key points.
 Occasionally, links to websites will be included in the presentations or in the module to provide access to resources that will enhance and assist you in applying the content.
 Please allow time to review these.
 Note: if hyperlinks in the slide show do not work, copy and paste the link into your browser.